kennethy/rust-lang/ch19.advanced-features/README.md

 ### Returning Closures

 Closures are represented by traits, so they can't be returned directly.
 Rust doesn't know how much space it needs to allocate for the closure.

+We can use a trait object to come around this restriction.

 ```rust
 fn returns_closure() -> Box<dyn Fn(i32) -> i32> {